SAAD-DASTGIR/SAAD-DASTGIR/README.md

 ## 🌌 Welcome

 Hi there!
-I'm **Saad Dastgir**, your friendly neighborhood developer, fueled by coffee, curiosity, and an endless quest for impactful tech solutions.
+I'm **Saad Dastgir**, your friendly neighborhood developer, fueled by caffeine, curiosity, and an endless quest for impactful tech solutions.
 Whether it's building apps, debugging code, or just dreaming up the next big idea, I’m all in. 💻☕

 When I’m not knee-deep in code, you’ll find me exploring history, world politics, and theology—or just wondering why my plants keep dying. 🌱🤔